rinpatch/fast_html/README.md

 ## Contribution / Bug Reports

 * Please make sure you do `git submodule update` after a checkout/pull
-* If you have problems building the project, please consider adding a Dockerfile to `build-tests/` to replicate the build error
 * The project aims to be fully tested

-## Roadmap

-The exposed functions on `Myhtmlex` are not subject to change.
-This project is under active development.

-* [ ] Expose node-retrieval functions
-* [x] Parse a HTML-document into a tree
-* [x] Investigate safety and calling options
-  * [x] Call as dirty-nif
-  * [x] Call as C-Node (check branch `c-node`)